 The IGS service in 2010 saved the asset owner both the combined capital expense to replace or structurally strengthen the amine column and the associated operating expense of an extended unplanned shutdown that would have been required to carry out the installation and commissioning of a new one.

 In addition, it enabled the NGL plant to subsequently engineer, procure and commission two new columns adjacent to the existing one and tie these in at the end of 2015 with minimum interruption to production.
-In total, it is estimated that these combined savings amounted to approximately $40 million for the plant.
+In total, these combined savings thanks to taking amine corrosion under control, amounted to approximately $40 million for the plant.